Sienam Lulla

 This means that any responsible lease abstraction workflow — regardless of how good the AI component is — requires human review.
 There is no getting around it.
 The human in the loop is not optional overhead.
 It is the quality control layer that makes the output trustworthy.

 A portfolio of five hundred leases, each with an average of four amendments, means two thousand documents that need to go through AI processing and human review.
-If your team is doing the reviewing, that's not a technology solution — that's your team doing lease abstraction with an AI assistant.
-You've automated part of the work, but you've kept all of the cognitive load and none of the scalability.
+If your team has to read all two thousand outputs cover to cover to catch what the AI got wrong, you haven't automated the work — you've just added a tool to the same manual process.
 Your team's bandwidth is still the bottleneck.
-Your team's expertise is still the limiting factor.
 And when your team is stretched thin — during a merger, an acquisition, a portfolio expansion — the whole thing falls apart.

-First, document organization and deduplication.
+First, document organization and deduplication — in your own SharePoint or Google Workspace, not a new destination.
 Most portfolios have a document problem before they have a data problem.
 Leases filed in multiple versions.
 Amendments uploaded twice under different names.
 Exhibits separated from their parent leases.
 Executed copies and draft copies mixed together.
-Before any abstraction work can produce reliable output, someone has to get the document layer right.
-That means identifying every document in a lease file, understanding how they relate to each other, removing duplicates, and establishing a clean, authoritative document set.
+Before any abstraction work can produce reliable output, someone has to get the document layer right: identify every document in a lease file, understand how they relate to each other, remove duplicates, and establish a clean, authoritative set — sitting exactly where your team already looks for it.

-This is not something AI does reliably on its own.
-It requires human judgment about which version of a document is the operative one, whether two documents with similar names are actually duplicates or distinct amendments, and how to handle gaps where documents appear to be missing.
+This isn't something AI does reliably on its own.
+It takes judgment about which version of a document is operative, whether two similarly-named documents are duplicates or distinct amendments, and how to handle gaps where documents appear to be missing.
+Bryckel does this as part of implementing the agent — cleaning, labeling, and connecting the document set in your SharePoint so both the agent and your team can trust it.

-Second, reconciliation and normalization across the amendment chain.
-Once the document layer is clean, the real abstraction work begins — and for complex leases, that means reading the full amendment history as an integrated whole, not as a series of independent documents.
-Expert reviewers understand which provisions have been superseded, which survive through all amendments, and which apply only to specific portions of the premises or specific periods of the term.
-They reconcile conflicting data points, flag provisions that are ambiguous or require legal interpretation, and ensure that the abstracted data reflects the actual operative terms of the lease as it stands today.
+Second, reconciliation and normalization built into the agent itself.
+Once the document layer is clean, the abstraction logic reads the full amendment history as an integrated whole, not as a series of independent documents — understanding which provisions have been superseded, which survive through all amendments, and which apply only to specific portions of the premises or specific periods of the term.
+Conflicting data points get reconciled and ambiguous provisions get flagged for review, so the abstracted data reflects the actual operative terms of the lease as it stands today, with the reasoning traceable back to source.

 The Real Cost of Getting This Wrong